-September 2019 - August 2020
+September 2020 - August 2021

 Study Mode Full-time

-Application start 19 November 2018
+Application start 18 November 2019

-Application end (with scholarship) 1 February 2019
+Application end (with scholarship) 31 January 2020

 International law is a discursive practice used in international relations to deal with legal claims.
 It is best conceived as a language used by a group of people interacting in a social practice.
 Emphasis is placed on both the underlying structures of the language spoken by these individuals and the social process of interaction whereby the discourse – which aims to gain social acceptance – is created.
-The goal of this course is to acquaint students with the terms of this discursive practice; to have them apprehend the fundamental structure of the language of international law, and introduce them to the main processes by which the discourse is articulated by the social actors concerned with its practice.
+The goal of this course is to acquaint students with the terms of this discursive practice and to have them apprehend the fundamental structure of the language of international law, and introduce them to the main processes by which the discourse is articulated by the social actors concerned with its practice.
 Ultimately, the goal is to train students to speak the language of international law competently and teach them how to argue and interact in the different professional settings where it is spoken.

 This course aims to give students an in-depth knowledge of the most crucial issues of international criminal law.
 After dealing briefly with the birth and evolution of international criminal law as a branch of public international law with regard to the so-called core crimes, the course focuses on the legal ingredients of each core crime (war crimes, crimes against humanity and genocide).
 It also deals with the various forms of criminal accountability, defences and excuses, and the question of international immunities for state officials.
 As for the mechanisms for enforcing international criminal law, the course examines the role of international and mixed tribunals and national criminal jurisdictions in repressing international crimes, focusing in particular on the legitimate grounds of criminal jurisdiction under international law and the question of universal criminal jurisdiction.